lynnwilliam/FetchExercies/README.md

 Filter out any items where "name" is blank or null.

 Builds and runs using Android Studio LadyBug
+1. MVVM
+2. ViewModel tests
+3. WebAPI tests
-1. instrument tests
+4. instrument tests
-2. UI tests
+5. UI tests
-3. Uses Hilt DI
+6. Uses Hilt DI
-4. Previews
+7. Previews
-5. Compose
+8. Compose
-6. Light and Dark mode themes
+9. Light and Dark mode themes
-7. Tests for Business Logic
+10. Tests for Business Logic
-8. Loads data from end point URL, and has Loading, Error and Data screens.
+11. Loads data from end point URL, and has Loading, Error and Data screens.